WordPress/gutenberg/packages/scripts/README.md

 #### Advanced information

 This script uses [webpack](https://webpack.js.org/) behind the scenes.
 It'll lookup for a webpack config in the top-level directory of your package and will use it if it finds one.
 If none is found, it'll use the default config bundled within `@wordpress/scripts` packages.
-Learn more in the [webpack config](#webpack-config) section.
+Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `check-engines`

 Checks if the current `node`, `npm` (or `yarn`) versions match the given [semantic version](https://semver.org/) ranges.
 If the given version is not satisfied, information about installing the needed version is printed and the program exits with an error code.
-It uses [check-node-version](https://www.npmjs.com/package/check-node-version) behind the scenes with the recommended configuration provided.
-You can specify your own ranges as described in [check-node-version docs](https://www.npmjs.com/package/check-node-version).

 _Example:_